 What is a holiday countdown?

-Things tend to slow down and speed up during certain months in the eCommerce world.
+After the rush of the winter holidays, things tend to slow down in the eCommerce world.
 While shoppers tend to save money for holidays and other expenses, businesses tend to not make as much money.
-This is the perfect time to introduce a holiday sale.
-You could set up a Canada Day sale, a July 4th sale, or even just a general percentage off for a special occasion (maybe your businessess’ anniversary?).
-This can help you clear out some older inventory, bring in new stock and gain some new customers.
+This is the perfect time to introduce a summer sale.
+You could set up a Canada Day sale, a July 4th sale, or even just a general percentage off for the summer.
+This can help you clear out some older inventory, bring in new stock and gain some new customers over the summer months.

 How to add a holiday countdown